elkocho1/battleship-game/README.md

 * As soon as the game is over the player reseaves a message that all the bullets are out.
 * Furthermore, the amounts of ships that the player and the computer sunk are displayed.
 ![End-Message](documentation/end-message.png)
+* After this message, the player can choose to quit the game or restart the game.
+* "No" will exit the game and leave a thank you message.
+* "Yes" will restart the game